 Further Information and Other Local Ideas

-If you follow the Borders Abbey Way east it will take you towards Kelso.
-There's nice river walks along the rivers Tweed and Teviot here.
+If you follow the Borders Abbey Way east it will take you towards Kelso where you can visit the abbey and the ruins of Roxburgh Castle.
+There's also nice river walks along the rivers Tweed and Teviot here.
 You could also visit the delightful Stichill Linn waterfall, something of a hidden gem in the area.